isaacnmm/pestpolicy-hugo2XX/content/posts/does-salt-kill-bed-bugs/index.md

 Moreover, bed bugs dont ingest anything other than blood, which means you will not use the salt to poison them.

-It is accurate to mention that it is not possible to use Epsom salt to [exterminate bed bugs](https://pestpolicy.com/does-dryer-kill-bed-bugs/).
-Instead, you want to try tested and proven methods to rid bed bugs in your home.
+It is accurate to mention that it is not possible to use Epsom salt to [exterminate bed bugs](https://pestpolicy.com/does-dryer-kill-bed-bugs/).Instead, you want to try tested and proven methods to rid bed bugs in your home.

 ##  **Can Salt in your Bed Sheets Really Kill Bed Bugs?**